Find Affordable College Courses

 The colleges and universities below are the most popular for German majors pursuing a bachelor's degree.

-Our analysis found University of Missouri - Columbia to be the most popular school for Germanic languages students who want to pursue a bachelor’s degree in Missouri.
+Our 2023 rankings named University of Missouri - Columbia the most popular school in Missouri for Germanic languages students working on their bachelor’s degree.
 Located in the midsize city of Columbia, Mizzou is a public school with a very large student population.

 Women make up 64% of the German majors at the school.